 The research methods component comprises seminars in techniques of critical appraisal, trial design, data manipulation and analysis.
 A combination of formative and programme-level assessment will be used to demonstrate what you have learned.

-The research project module offers an opportunity to carry out and deliver a high-quality study with the advantage of academic supervision; the expectation is that this work would be published in a peer-reviewed journal.
+The research project module offers an opportunity to carry out and deliver a high-quality study with academic supervision; the expectation is that this work would be published in a peer-reviewed journal.

 - UK/EU: part-time

 - Overseas: part-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.